François Solier: Head of the Collège of Limoges

 Father Solier was the first Jesuit rector (Note: The rector is the head of a religious educational establishment, and among the Jesuits is one who directs a classical college for boys.) at the College of Limoges when the management of the College of Limoges was entrusted to the Jesuits in 1598.

-Solier held this position from August 1598 until 1603.
+He held this position from August 1598 until 1603.
 He again became rector of the College of Limoges from 1606 to 1608.

-While François Solier was still negotiating for the college of Limoges to be officially entrusted to the Jesuits, while already being the de facto rector of this establishment, a representation of the tragedy Absalom was performed at the college in July 1599.
+While Solier was negotiating for the institution to be officially entrusted to the Jesuits, while already being its de facto rector, the Jesuit drama Absalom was performed at the college in July 1599.
 (Note: Perhaps Absalom was like Saint Jacques, written by Bernard Bardon de Brun (1564–1625), performed in public in Limoges, in 1596.)

-The Jesuit drama was performed by the students of the college, annual theatrical performances being part of the Jesuit pedagogical tradition.

-The crowd of spectators was considerable; the hall, the courtyard, the garden, the walls of the neighboring rampart, and even the roofs of the surrounding houses were black with people.

-The bishop with his clergy, consuls, and senior figures of all orders attended this performance.
+Performed by colleges students, the crowd of spectators was considerable, and the bishop attended the performance with his clergy, consuls, and senior figures of all orders.

 We find an illustration of the way in which the function of rector could be lived at that time, and also of what could be the experience of the college students of Limoges, from the description of a religious procession which took place in Limoges in 1610, a few years after François Solier had exercised the functions of rector.

 As Pierre Delage reports, the Jesuits had recently settled in Limoges in the years 1600–1610, and they were keen to revive the Catholic faith in the city.

 To this end, they organized processions, in which the students of the boys' college participated, such as the one that took place in 1610, of which here is a description:

 On Dimanche Gras 20 February, the pupils of fifth form, numbering 114, representing the celestial hierarchies and carrying the mysteries of the passion, roamed the city; then it was the turn of the 104 pupils of the fourth grade, dressed as virgins, all in white crew; the next day, the 100 pupils of the third year representing the sibyls and the martyred virgins; then the 60 members of the Congregation dressed as penitents (note: they had their own chapel in the school building on rue du college); the 60 pupils of the second, representing the fathers of the old law, patriarchs, kings, prophets; the 40 pupils of the first class, Rhetoric, representing the apostles, the evangelists, the doctors (…).
 A general procession crowned these solemnities.

 We see here that the sixth grade class, as well as the philosophy class, have not yet been created, and that without these two classes the total number of pupils is 418 college students, while the teachers number seven fathers in 1610, and will number thirty-two in 1622.